gbowne1/ProgrammerNotes/C_and_Cpp_Programming/cpp-tutorial.md

 - `.o` file: Also an object file.

 - `.s` file: Assembly output of the compiler's compilation phase and have a ".s" extension.
-They contain the assembly code generated from source
+They contain the assembly code generated from source, this is typically used by MASM or GAS (GNU Assembler or `as`)

 Other common compiled object files: In addition to the above, C++ also uses shared libraries (.so files in Unix-based systems, .dll files in Windows) and static libraries (.a files in Unix-based systems, .lib files in Windows) for modularizing code and reusing it across different programs also .exe files.